 So what does this mean?

-If the Uber/Lyft driver has the app on and is available or waiting for a ride request (but is not on the way to pick up a passenger and does not have a passenger in the car), the Uber/Lyft driver is covered by a bodily injury policy of $50,000 per individual, $100,000 per accident, and $25,000 in property damage.
+Is that when the driver activates the app and is waiting for the ride request or is available to provide ride service yet is not yet on his or her way to give a passenger a ride.
+The passenger is not in the vehicle during Phase I. In this phase, the rideshare driver is covered by a $50,000 bodily injury policy per person, upwards of $100,000 per accident.
+Furthermore, $25,000 worth of property damage is also applicable.

 So what does this mean?